-- Paul Muschick The Morning Call (Allentown, Pa.)
+- By Paul Muschick The Morning Call (Allentown, Pa.)

 I recently wrote about some of the most unusual things that airport security confiscated last year.
 I wondered what people were thinking when they tried to take items such as grenade artwork, a knife made of bone and a wicked-looking pizza cutter on a flight.
 Plus, the pictures of the Transportation Security Administration’s “Top Ten Most Unusual Finds” were interesting and worth sharing.